Welcome to Our Lady of Mercy Parish

 The celebration of the Sunday Mass can be found on many places on television and online.
 Every morning Monday-Friday at 8:00 am, Saturday at 4:30 pm and Sunday at 12:00 noon (Spanish), we will live-stream the mass on our Facebook page- Our Lady of Mercy Parish.
 We have archived the Sunday Mass, Daily Mass and Spanish Mass for you to view at your leisure, here on our website.
 During these unsettled times, my desire is for you to know that God is with each and every one of you.
 For more information from the Diocese of Allentown please consult www.ad-today.com

 The church will be open for a private visit.
-Please come to the office door so that we can let you in.
 If there is any serious pastoral need, a family member sick or in need of the Sacrament of Anointing, please do not hesitate to contact me at the parish office.
 The Sacrament of Reconciliation will be available on Saturdays 3:30-4:15 pm in the church.
-Adoration HAS BEEN CANCELLED.
+Or you may call the office to schedule a time for confession.
+Public Adoration HAS BEEN CANCELLED.

 Lent is a time of prayer, fasting and alms giving.
 Our experience this Lent is unique.
 I encourage you to use this time to intensify your prayer life.
 Ask God for the grace to deepen your Faith, Hope and Love.
 Lent is a time of sacrifice.
 We are enduring many inconveniences, many daily sacrifices in our life.
 One of the great sacrifices is the inability to receive Jesus in Holy Communion.
 I pray that this time may increase your longing for Him in the Holy Sacrament.
 Lent is a time of charity.
 We can reach out to others with a phone call.
 We can endure the grocery lines with patience.
 We must take life “One Day at a Time” Jesus tells us, “I am with you always.”